bravoalpha79/MothRadar/README.md

 _Solution: in ticket__ _list.html, modify the search box width to_ `col-8 col-md-9 col-lg-8` _to remove the issue on small screens and keep the good display on medium and large+ screens._

 _Validation: Revalidate HTML code of ticket__ _list.html.
 Re-check display of search box and buttons on test screen and on medium and desktop screens._

+Outcome: HTML code revelidated OK.
+Display unchanged on medium and larger screens, issue no longer present on test screen.
+Issue resolved.

+**Conclusion: Issue #4 is fixed and can be closed.**
+***

 ## Technologies Used